Knights of the Golden Circle: Influence

 In The Idea of a Southern Nation (1979), historian John McCardell called the KGC "that most bizarre offshoot of Southern expansionism."
 He wrote: In reality, the influence of the K.G.C. was practically nonexistent. ...
 Viewed in isolation, the K.G.C. would seem to be an aberration hardly deserving attention.
 But viewed in the context of the developments of the 1850s, the organization seems perhaps the logical extension of Southern expansionist rhetoric."

-Post-war conspiracy theory

-The Los Angeles Times noted that one theory, among many, on the origin of the Saddle Ridge Hoard of gold coins is that it was cached by the KGC, which "some believe buried millions in ill-gotten gold across a dozen states to finance a second Civil War".

 Members and alleged members

-George W. L. Bickley founded the KGC, so he is a known member, but as a secret society, its membership cannot otherwise be known with accuracy.
-The following people have been suggested as possibly having been members, with differing degrees of certainty:
+George W. L. Bickley founded the KGC, is therefore a known member, but as a secret society, its membership cannot be known with accuracy.
+The following people have been suggested as possibly having been members, with varying degrees of certainty.
+(Note: only reliably sourced names can be included in this list):